 - Passengers in transit.

-All passengers entering the country from Albania*, Belgium*, North Macedonia*, Bulgaria, United Arab Emirates, Spain*, Malta, Netherlands*, Romania, Sweden* and Czech Republic* are obliged to display a negative molecular test (PCR) for Covid-19 (in addition to the PLF), performed by taking an oropharyngeal or nasopharyngeal smear, conducted up to 72 hours before arrival in Greece.
-This measure is in force until August 31st 2020.
+All passengers entering the country from Albania, Belgium, North Macedonia, Bulgaria, United Arab Emirates, Spain, Malta, Hungary, Poland, Romania and Czech Republic are obliged to display a negative molecular test (PCR) for Covid-19 (in addition to the PLF), performed by taking an oropharyngeal or nasopharyngeal smear, conducted up to 72 hours before arrival in Greece.
+This measure is in force until October 25th 2020.

-Ban on flights to/from Turkey is in force until August 31st 2020.
+Ban on flights to/from Turkey and the territory of Catalonia of Spain is in force until October 25th 2020.

 For inquiries related to entry restrictions in Greece, passengers may contact the local Consulates or Embassies of Greece, by clicking here.